sjspielman/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

   - `Seurat workflow`, normalization and clustering: `01_seurat-processing.Rmd` in `notebook_template`

-  - `Azimuth` label transfer from the fetal full reference (Cao et al.): `02a_label-transfer_fetal_full_reference_Cao.Rmd` in `notebook_template`
+  - `Azimuth`-adapted label transfer from the fetal full reference (Cao et al.): `02a_label-transfer_fetal_full_reference_Cao.Rmd` in `notebook_template`

-  - `Azimuth` label transfer from the fetal kidney reference (Stewart et al.): `02b_label-transfer_fetal_kidney_reference_Stewart.Rmd` in `notebook_template`
+  - `Azimuth`-adapted label transfer from the fetal kidney reference (Stewart et al.): `02b_label-transfer_fetal_kidney_reference_Stewart.Rmd` in `notebook_template`

   - Exploration of clustering, label transfers, marker genes and pathways: `03_clustering_exploration.Rmd` in `notebook_template`

-  - CNV inference using [`infercnv`](https://github.com/broadinstitute/inferCNV/wiki) with endothelial and immune cells as reference from either the same patient or a pool of upfront resection Wilms tumor samples: `06_infercnv.R` in `script`
+  - CNV inference using [`infercnv`](https://github.com/broadinstitute/inferCNV/wiki) with endothelial and immune cells passing a prediction score threshold as reference, when possible: `06_infercnv.R` in `script`

 While we only selected the `infercnv` method with endothelium and immune cells as normal reference for the main workflow across samples, our analysis includes an exploration of cnv inference methods based on `copykat` and `infercnv` on a subselection of samples: the `script` `explore-cnv-methods.R` calls the independent scripts `05_copyKAT.R` and `06_infercnv.R` for the samples
 		    - "SCPCS000179",
         - "SCPCS000184",